Skip to main content Skip to footer

 Healthcare has recently been rife with policy changes and a "status quo" that has been anything but.
 And as we try to backwards engineer a new form of healthcare that can meet today's pandemic-conscious patient's needs, we've seen all manner of new policies ranging from the shutdown of elective procedures to reimbursement for previously unsupported remote care.

 Interestingly enough, some good to have come from this challenge of norms is this new willingness to bring previously un-entertained advances in healthcare to the spotlight.
-Telehealth powered by portable computers on wheels systems, for example, has been given more than its fair share of attention and the positive outcomes have been widely observed.
-And while the circumstances behind remote care’s adoption are less than ideal, many of its advocates are happy to finally see some progress.
+Telehealth powered by portable battery-powered medical computer systems, for example, has been given more than its fair share of attention and the positive outcomes have been widely observed.
+And while the circumstances behind remote care's adoption are less than ideal, many of its advocates are happy to finally see some progress.

 Now what if that same change in thinking, one brought on by this need for a forced and rapid transformation, could be the catalyst for progress on another widely ignored need in the healthcare sector?
 What if we finally begin to see a push for actual healthcare interoperability?